 4. Offer an explanation (not a justification)

-Now that you've shown empathy, owned your mistake, and made a sincere apology, your next step is to offer an explanation of what went wrong.
+Now that you've shown empathy, owned your mistake, and tried to deeply apologize, your next step is to offer an explanation of what went wrong.
 Note that there is a big difference between explaining and justifying your actions.
 Again, blame-shifting or excusing your behavior isn't the right way to approach apology emails.

 Instead, show that you've taken time to think about what went wrong, why it went wrong, and how it will be rectified in the near future (but we'll get to that part later).
 When explaining, don't lose sight of your role in the whole ordeal.
 Your own actions (intentional or not) led you to this moment, so keep leading with empathy and avoid excuses.